Tax in Cambodia

 Who is the Cambodian tax authority?

-General Department of Taxation (GDT), under the Ministry of Economy and Finance.
-Customs administered by GDCE.
-CPA Cambodia regulated by KICPAA.
+The General Department of Taxation (GDT), under the Ministry of Economy and Finance.
+Customs is administered separately by the GDCE.
+Professional accountants are regulated by KICPAA.
+The substantive law is the Law on Taxation (1997 with successive amendments).

 When is the Cambodian annual return due?